 Before the SZL output option was added to the extract utility in Loci/CHEM, Jared would extract Ensight format files, load them into Tecplot 360, and visualize the results using iso-surfaces and slices through the plume.
 A data set would take from 10 to 15 minutes to load in the Ensight format.
 And the 64GB Linux workstation loading the Ensight data would sometimes run out of memory.

 Jared now uses the SZL option that was recently added in the Loci/CHEM extract utility.
 He says that loading data in SZL file format is so much faster – it’s “like night and day” – and takes only a minute to load.
 It also uses much less memory, and let’s Jacob visualize the results on his 8GB Mac.

 Jarad now almost exclusively uses Tecplot SZL format.

-Tecplot has 10x less time to get to the first picture and more flexibility than Fieldview.
+Tecplot has 10x less time to get to the first picture and more flexibility [than competitive postprocessors].
 The fast loading times are amazing…it’s like night and day.

 When asked what he meant by flexibility, he said its easier to “write out extracted slices and read ASCII files for quickly creating line-plots, etc.” When working with SZL files, Jared says, “The fast loading times are amazing.”